CamelliaCommunity/wiki-articles/wiki/about/en.md

 ### The Goal

-This Wiki aims to document as much as we can when it comes to Camellia-related content, such as albums, collaborations, groups, aliases, and more.
-This Wiki is still very new; things may not seem as organized as a traditional wiki, but we hope our contributors can bring the site up to par with design, accessibility, navigation, and information.
+This Wiki aims to document as much as we can when it comes to Camellia and community-related content, such as albums, collaborations, groups, aliases, news, and more.
+This Wiki is still being heavily worked on.
+Things may not seem as organized as a traditional wiki, but we hope our contributors can bring the site up to par with design, accessibility, navigation, and information.

-We are doing a pretty good job making document writing more effortless, as we have an [editor](/admin/) for people to try out!

 ### Why not use MediaWiki, Fandom, or anything similar?

-At first, this website used to be a school project.
+At first, the site used to be a school project.
 I was approached one day by someone saying, "There should be an official Camellia Wiki," and I thought, dang, that's a cool idea!
 I quickly converted the school project site into the Camellia Wiki.

-At this point, I didn't want to consider other options because I wanted to keep things simple and original.
+At this point, I didn't want to consider other options because I wanted to keep things original.
 There's also the whole Fandom controversy, so I tried to avoid Fandom altogether.
 There's a video about it [here](https://youtu.be/qcfuA_UAz3I) in case you're interested.

+In recent times, though, the school project of the wiki has become too convoluted and hard to maintain.
+This is due to the codebase still being a heavily expanded school project, and our ambitions were too far to add to it.
+We decided to start rewriting the project in Vue.

 The wiki has been through a lot these past months and is still being worked on for improvement.
 You can see the design process below.